Surfshark Setup Guide 2026: Install on Every Device in Minutes

 Table of contents

 Most Surfshark setup guides cover one platform, then leave you Googling the rest.
-This one covers every device you own in a single page: Windows, macOS, iOS, Android, Linux, routers, Fire TV (including the new Vega OS app), Apple TV, PlayStation, Xbox, Chromecast, and Smart TVs.
+This one covers every device you own in a single page: Windows, macOS, iOS, Android, Linux, routers, Fire TV (including the new Vega OS app), Apple TV, PlayStation, Xbox, Chromecast, and Smart TVs — updated for July 2026 with corrected plan pricing, Surfshark Nexus, expanded post-quantum encryption, and the current feature lineup including Incogni on all tiers.

 What Is Surfshark Setup and Why It Matters

-Surfshark setup is the process of installing and configuring the Surfshark VPN client on your devices so they route traffic through encrypted servers.
-A correct Surfshark setup gives you working kill-switch protection, leak-free DNS, the right protocol for your network, and access to features like CleanWeb (ad/tracker blocker) and MultiHop (dual-server routing).
+Surfshark setup gives you working kill-switch protection, leak-free DNS, the right protocol for your network, and access to features like CleanWeb (ad/tracker blocker), MultiHop (dual-server routing), Nexus (rotating IP across a server cluster), and Incogni (automated data-broker removal now included on all plans).

 Why a Multi-Device Surfshark Setup Pays Off

 The math is simple.
-Surfshark's 24-month Starter plan costs $1.99/month — about $53.73 billed upfront for the first 27 months (24 + 3 free).
-On unlimited devices, that works out to roughly $0.05 per device per month for a six-device household.
+Surfshark's 24-month Starter plan at ~$2.49/month costs about $59.76 billed upfront.
+On unlimited devices, that works out to roughly $0.08 per device per month for a six-device household.
 NordVPN's equivalent plan costs $3.09/month and caps at 10 devices.
+Plus, with Incogni now included, you get data-broker removal (a $7.49/month standalone value) bundled in.

 A multi-device Surfshark setup also closes leak gaps.
 If your laptop is protected but your phone is not, every banking app session on cellular leaks your IP and DNS to your carrier.
 If your Fire TV is unprotected, your streaming patterns and geolocation reach the streaming platform's ad-tech partners.
-Real privacy is "every device, every network."
+Real privacy means every device, every network.

 Surfshark also runs apps in 17 languages including English, Spanish, French, German, Portuguese, Italian, Dutch, Polish, Turkish, Japanese, and Arabic.
 Once installed, the UI matches your device language automatically.